-Your customers are talking to you across multiple online channels, and the volume has only increased in 2020.
-From texting a chatbot while booking an appointment to sharing feedback after ordering takeout, many elements of your customer journey are now completely digital.
+Your customers are talking to you across multiple online channels, and the volume has only increased in 2021.
+From texting a chatbot while booking an appointment to sharing payment links, many elements of your customer journey are now completely digital.

 Online interactions are more frequent these days, so it’s important to deliver an exceptional customer experience through the digital channels your customers use the most.
 And for many people, those channels are text and email.

 Research from Twilio found that nine out of 10 consumers want to message businesses directly, with 85% craving a two-way conversation instead of just receiving information.

 Your digital customer interactions may sometimes feel automated or impersonal, but you can still humanize the experience and stay approachable through text and email.
 Here’s how to do it.

 Why should you care about the way you communicate with customers digitally?

 In short, because your customers already do.

 Businesses are selling in new ways, from brick-and-mortar stores going online to selling outdoors to experimenting with new fulfillment methods like delivery and pickup.
 For some businesses, these methods aren’t just a stopgap, but a permanent way to meet customers’ evolving needs at a time when social distancing is required to keep things running.